 - How much money you saved the company

 Using action verbs and quantifying will make your resume “Achievement Oriented.”
-The above two commandments have only been a taste — we have an in depth about how to write an achievement oriented resume here.
+The above two commandments have only been a taste — we have an in depth about how to write an achievement oriented resume if you’d like to deep-dive into this concept.

 Including a section about your hobbies and interests is widely regarded as a newbie mistake.
-The company is interested in what skills you have that can help them earn more money, not whether you can juggle or swallow swords (unless you are applying to a circus, then these skills should definitely be on your resume.)
-For more detail, check out this guide about how to put skills on your resume.
+The company is interested in what skills you have that can help them earn more money, not whether you can juggle or swallow swords (unless you are applying to a circus, then these skills should definitely be on your resume).

 If your hobbies, interests, and side projects do coincide with what the company is looking for, then you should include them in your Additional Skills or Qualifications Summary section.